rahulunair/xpu_setup/Readme.md

     - For Intel Arc (Alchemist) GPUs setup, use the 'arc' branch.
     - For Intel Data Center GPU Flex Series (ATS) setup, use the 'flex' branch.

-Select one from(default is for GPU Max):
+Select one from (default is 'main' for GPU Max):
 <p align="left">
   <img src="https://user-images.githubusercontent.com/786476/234941539-fa4d3a30-5e5d-4888-990e-8cf13766abe5.png" width="300" alt="Branches Screenshot">
 </p>